Page Index:

 -Simply confirming or denying that someone is a student is personal data disclosure.

-The University must only disclose personal data where there is a lawful basis, most commonly:
+The University must only disclose personal data where there is a lawful basis, usually this is:

 - the student’s explicit consent, or